Why You Need a Workers’ Compensation Attorney Immediately After a Work Injury in California

 • Depression from chronic pain or isolation

 …these can be compensable if tied to your workplace injury and properly evaluated by a psychological QME.
 Many workers are unaware of this without legal guidance.
+You may also be entitled to disability benefits for both physical and mental health conditions.

 Contact Michael Burgis & Associates Today for a Free Case Review